google-deepmind/chex/README.md

 still test parallel computation using single-device multi-threading.

-In particular, one can force XLA to use a single CPU's threads as separate devices, i.e. to fake a real multi-device environment with a multi-threaded one.
+In particular, one can force XLA to use a single CPU's threads as separate devices, i.e., to fake a real multi-device environment with a multi-threaded one.
-These two options are theoretically equivalent from XLA perspective because they expose the same interface and use identical abstractions.
+These two options are theoretically equivalent from the XLA perspective because they expose the same interface and use identical abstractions.

-Chex has a flag `chex_n_cpu_devices` that specifies a number of CPU threads to use as XLA devices.
+Chex has a flag, `chex_n_cpu_devices`, that specifies the number of CPU threads to use as XLA devices.

 To set up a multi-threaded XLA environment for `absl` tests, define